SourceBox-LLC/FineFoundry/docs/user-guide/cli-usage.md

 - Run scrapers on a schedule.
 - Reproduce a known‑good configuration without clicking through the UI.

-This page focuses on two common CLI entry points:
+This page focuses on three common CLI entry points:

 - `src/save_dataset.py` – build and (optionally) push a dataset to the Hugging Face Hub.
 - `src/scrapers/reddit_scraper.py` – crawl Reddit and build conversational pairs.
+- `src/synthetic_cli.py` – generate synthetic training data from documents and URLs.

 For general installation and a first end‑to‑end run, start with the **[Quick Start Guide](quick-start.md)** and GUI tab guides.